Healing Through Music

 Make Music Matter uses the creative process as a therapeutic tool to help empower marginalized individuals and communities.

-At Panzi Hospital in the Democratic Republic of Congo, our program has successfully integrated into the holistic treatment of survivors of sexual violence, with promising results in significantly reducing levels of anxiety and PTSD through its unique approach.
+At Panzi Hospital in the Democratic Republic of Congo, the Healing in Harmony program has successfully integrated into the holistic treatment of survivors of sexual violence.
+The program, developed in close partnership with 2018 Nobel Peace Prize winner Dr. Denis Mukwege, has yielded groundbreaking results in the reduction of levels of anxiety, depression, and PTSD through its unique approach.

 Where we work

-Maison Dorcas, Panzi Hospital - Bukavu, South Kivu, Democratic Republic of the Congo
+- Maison Dorcas at Panzi Hospital, Bukavu, Democratic Republic of Congo

 What People Are Saying